 What is Shiratama Dango?

-Shiratama Dango is a Japanese food made by combining shiratamako, a type of rice flour, with water, kneading it into a dumpling shape, and boiling it.
-Shiratama means white ball and Dango refers to rice dumplings.
-It has a soft, stretchy, and sticky texture, but since it has almost no taste, it is typically served with anko (red bean paste), kinako (roasted soybean flour), or kuromitsu (brown sugar syrup) as a traditional Japanese sweet.
+Shiratama Dango is a Japanese rice dumpling made by combining shiratamako, a type of rice flour, with water, then kneading the mixture into small balls before boiling.
+"Shiratama" means white balls, and "Dango" refers to Japanese rice dumplings.
+It has a soft, stretchy, and sticky texture, but since it has little flavor on its own, it is typically served with anko (sweet red bean paste), kinako (roasted soybean flour), or kuromitsu (brown sugar syrup), which are sweet or flavorful toppings.

-In addition to shiratamako, other types of rice flour, such as joshinko, mochiko, and dangoko are used to make dango, but when making shiratama dango, only shiratamako needs to be used.
-Dango made with rice flour other than shiratamako is not shiratama dango.
-Since the texture is different, make sure not to confuse the ingredients.
+In addition to shiratamako, other types of rice flour, such as joshinko, mochiko, and dangoko, can be used to make dango (Japanese rice dumplings).
+However, when making shiratama dango, only shiratamako should be used.
+Dango made with other types of rice flour is not considered 'shiratama' dango.
+Using alternative types of rice flour results in a different texture, so be sure not to confuse the ingredients.

-- Anmitsu (a dessert that includes agar jelly, fruit, and sweet toppings)
+- Anmitsu (a sweet that includes anko (sweet red bean paste), agar jelly, and fruits)

-- Mitsumame (a dessert made with boiled beans, agar jelly, and fruit)
+- Mitsumame (a sweet made with sweet boiled beans, agar jelly, and fruits)

 - Ice cream

-All of these are popular desserts that use shiratama dango.
-In addition to these, it also pairs well with pudding and chocolate, so after trying this recipe, you may find it interesting to combine it with other sweet treats in your area.
+All of these are popular sweets that incorporate shiratama dango.
+In addition to these, it also pairs well with pudding and chocolate.
+After trying this recipe, you might find it interesting to experiment with shiratama dango in local sweets from your area.

 Ingredients